 Staying connected while traveling is a necessity these days, whether you need to monitor work or just need data to navigate a new place.

-And while the major cell phone providers each have their own offerings, we think one service stands far above the rest: Google Fi.
+Major cell phone providers each have their own offerings to stay connected abroad.
+We think Google Fi service stands far above every carrier for international phone and data service.
 It’s the cheapest, easiest, and most effective international phone plan, period.
 It offers coverage in 200-plus countries, almost always with lightning-fast speeds.

 Here’s why Google Fi is the best option.